 The first way is to look for the group boards on the profiles of the client’s followers.
-Since they follow your client, most likely they will be members of group boards are relevant to your client.
+Since they follow your client, most likely, they will be members of group boards that are relevant to your client.

 Tip 7: Customer service is key.